ViennaMike/ChatterPi/README.md

 If your USB card does not show up, then that card does not have hardware support.
 Google &quot;raspberry pi software volume control&quot; to find out how to control the volume via the command line.

+Last step: reboot your Pi to make sure all the changes take effect.

-_Congratulations, yo_ur ChatterPi is now all setup and ready for use!
+_Congratulations, your ChatterPi is now all setup and ready for use!

 ## Operation